-At the top of the list, JPMorgan-Chase holds $3.95 trillion in assets.
+At the top of the list, JPMorgan Chase holds close to $3.38 trillion in assets.
 This makes it the largest bank in the country, and one of the largest in the world.
 The company is the result of the 2000 merger of J.P.
 Morgan and Company and Chase Manhattan Corporation.
 While the J.P.
 Morgan name is used for investment banking and private wealth management, the bank provides retail and commercial bank services such as Chase.
+It operates 4,883 domestic branches.

 4. Wells Fargo

-Following a merger with Norwest Corporation in 1998 and an acquisition of Wachovia National Bank in 2008, Wells Fargo is the third-largest bank in the country with $1.88 trillion.
-Going by the number of branches, though, it is the largest, with 4,874, according to Statista.
+Following a merger with Norwest Corporation in 1998 and an acquisition of Wachovia National Bank in 2008, Wells Fargo is the fourth-largest bank in the country with approximately $1.67 trillion.
+In the U.S. it operates 4,528 branches.
 The financial services company has headquarters in San Francisco.

 Wells Fargo holds the oldest continuously operating bank charter in the United States.
 Acquired through Wachovia, it was originally granted to the First National Bank of Philadelphia.
 In 2016, the bank gained some notoriety after news came out about a corporate culture where employees felt pressured to create 2 million bank accounts without customers’ permission.
 After a series of charges involving wrongful home foreclosures and violations of consumer protection laws, CEO Tim Sloan stepped down in 2019.